erfanhss/HitachiSecFedLearning/README.md

 The test is designed to run on a cluster.
 The clients should be able to transmit TCP packets to the central node.

 ### Prerequisites
-The following packages beed to be installed:
+The following packages need to be installed:

 [MPI4Py] (https://mpi4py.readthedocs.io/en/stable/)